 Tags are listed under each item (photo, forum post, article, etc).
 Just click the tag to see a list of all items with that tag.

-Best practices for choosing tags
+Best practices for adding tags

 Keep them short.
 One or two words is usually enough.